U.S. judge rules in favor of China's ZTE, ending probation | Law-Order

 In his Tuesday ruling, the judge found ZTE was legally responsible for the actions of the former ZTE director.
 But he decided to not take any further action against ZTE, which had already reached the maximum term of probation and, ZTE argued, had already been fined the maximum as well.

-As part of its 2017 guilty plea, ZTE paid the U.S. $892 million.
+As part of its 2017 guilty plea deal, ZTE paid the U.S. $892 million.
 There was an "open question about legal tools left for the court," the judge wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)